David S. Kaufman

 David Spangler Kaufman (December 18, 1813 – January 31, 1851) was an attorney, politician, and diplomat, serving as U.S. Representative from Texas.
 When the Republic of Texas was independent, he served in both houses of its legislature, and as chargé d'affaires of Texas to the United States.

 Early life and education

 David Spangler Kaufman was born in Boiling Springs, Pennsylvania, the son of Mary (Spangler) and Abraham Landis Kaufman.
 He was of German-Jewish and Mennonite descent.
 His paternal great-grandfather was a Mennonite minister.
-Kaufman, Texas was named for David Spangler Kaufman, the son of Abraham and Mary (Spangler) Kaufman.
 Abraham was the son of John and Christianna (Landis) Kaufman; John was the son of Frederick Kaufman, a Mennonite minister.
 Frederick was the immigrant Kaufman ancestor, arriving in Philadelphia on September 21, 1742, at a time of strong German immigration to the colony.
 Kaufman pursued classical studies and was graduated from The College of New Jersey in 1833.

 Kaufman moved to Natchez, Mississippi, where he studied law with John A. Quitman from New York.
 Kaufman was admitted to the bar in Natchez.
 He commenced practice in Natchitoches, Louisiana, in 1835.
 Attracted to the developing country in the Southwest, Kaufman moved in 1837 to Nacogdoches, Republic of Texas.